Planning-Inspectorate/osom-guide/src/service-managers.md

 ---
 layout: document
 subtitle: Service Managers
 tags:
   - people
+---

-**To be replaced with DDaT and Civil Service Success Profile capabilities and PINS D&D "People Focused" approach to be replace the service manager responsibilities and support measures above.**
+** To be replaced with DDaT and Civil Service Success Profile capabilities and PINS D&D "People Focused" approach to be replace the service manager responsibilities and support measures above.**

 ## Service managers